unsetbit/onramp/README.md

 2. Execute `npm install -g onramp`
 3. Execute `onramp`

+You can pass `-h [host]` to change set the host of the server.
+By default it will use "localhost:20500".

-onramp currently only serves the localhost and is purpose-built to work with [anarch](https://github.com/oztu/anarch).
+onramp currently only serves the localhost and is purpose-built to work with [P](https://github.com/oztu/p).